alexheretic/spin-sleep/README.md

 accuracy.

 ### SpinSleeper
-Simplest usage with default native accuracy is a drop in replacement for `thread::sleep`.
+The simplest usage with default native accuracy is a drop in replacement for `thread::sleep`.
 ```rust
 spin_sleep::sleep(Duration::new(1, 12_550_000));
 ```